theriftlab/immanuel-python/docs/3-examples.md

 native_chart = charts.Natal(native, aspects_to=partner_chart)
 ```

 Now `native_chart`'s planets/objects will aspect `partner_chart`'s planets/objects instead of its own.
-This makes things very flexible - a synastry chart can be created as above, with two natal charts.
-A natal+transits chart can be created by passing a transits chart into a natal chart.
-It might be useful to pass transits into a progressed or composite chart.
+This makes things very flexible - a synastry chart can be created as above, with two natal charts, or a natal+transits chart can be created by passing a transits chart into a natal chart.
+It might also be useful to pass transits into a progressed or composite chart.
 You could even pass a composite chart into another composite chart to view synastry aspects between them.

 ## Human-Readable